Spacial/awesome-systools/README.md

 - [lexicon](https://github.com/AnalogJ/lexicon): Manipulate DNS records on various DNS providers in a standardized way.
 - [DNS flag day](https://dnsflagday.net/): The current DNS is unnecessarily slow and suffers from inability to deploy new features.
 To remediate these problems, vendors of DNS software and also big public DNS providers are going to remove certain workarounds on February 1st, 2019.
+- [DNS Servers You Should Have Memorized](https://danielmiessler.com/blog/dns-servers-you-should-have-memorized/): The latest DNS server IPs are easier to remember and offer privacy and filtering functionality

 ### LoadBalancers

 - [glb-director](https://github.com/github/glb-director): GitHub Load Balancer Director and supporting tooling.
 - [Introduction to HAProxy ACLs](https://www.haproxy.com/blog/introduction-to-haproxy-acls/): HAProxy Technologies
 - [skipper](https://github.com/zalando/skipper): An HTTP router and reverse proxy for service composition, including use cases like Kubernetes Ingress
+- [memcached](https://github.com/memcached/memcached/wiki/Extstore): Memcached is a high performance multithreaded event-based key/value cache store intended to be used in a distributed system.
+Nice discussion about: [Caching beyond RAM: Riding the cliff](https://memcached.org/blog/nvm-multidisk/)

 ### Browsers